splunk/observability-content-contrib/integration-examples/observability-microservices-jumpstart/README.md

 Run the command `kubectl get pods` and verify that the services are running and the external IP is exposed.

-## Wait for services to start and expost external ports
+## Wait for services to start and expose external ports

 After all services are running, use the following commands: